ocamllabs/furore/content/platform.md

 # OCaml Platform

+The Platform combines the core OCaml compiler with a coherent set of libraries, tools and documentation.
+We look to large-scale users of OCaml to guide the direction of development in this area, including Jane Street, MirageOS, Docker and Facebook.
+2016 has seen a focus on the developer experience; tooling improvements around packaging, build and test infrastructure; and support for different operating systems and infrastructures.

 Mention users of Platform:

 Unikernel Systems formed in 2016 and built on work initiated by the OCaml Labs group over the last 5 years.
 Unikernel Systems was successfully acquired by container giant Docker, and progress on those original components and libraries has continued throughout the year.